frankhli843/algorithms/Graph/Word Break II.md

 /**
  * take a string and then break them up so that the entire input is
  * composed of valid words for wordDict
+ *
+ * Let n length of s
+ * Let p be the lenght of wordDict
  */
 const wordBreak = function(s, wordDict) {
  const resultList = [];